 Mercury may be combined with any of the acids, and from these combinations the different acrid preparations of Mercury used in medicine are formed.
 Mercury is dissolved by the nitrick acid, either with or without heat; but, if the solution be carried on without heat, the product will be an imperfect oxyd; if by a strong, long-continued heat, a perfect oxyd will be produced.
 These two preparations were usually called Nitrate of Mercury.
 Green properly calls the imperfect oxyd by this name, and the perfect oxyd he calls Nitrated Oxyd of Mercury.
-As by nitrick acid and strong heat long continued this metal is converted into red precipitate, which is a perfect oxyd, it is named, by the Royal College of Physicians, Nitric-Oxyd of Mercury.+
+Asby nitrick acid and strong heat long continued this metal is converted into red precipitate,\ which is a perfect oxyd, it is named, by the Royal College of Physicians, Nitric-Oxyd of Mercury.+ separates it in the form of a white precipitate.\ Mercury may in like manner be combined with sulphurick acid, forming Sub-Sulphate of Mercury, which is precipitated in form of a yellow powder.†

-Mercury combines with muriatick acid; for, by adding it to a solution of the metal in nitrick acid, the muriatick acid is found to have a greater affinity with, or stronger attraction for, the Mercury thus dissolved, than the nitrick acid has; and it therefore combines with the metal, and separates it in the form of a white precipitate.
+Mercury combines with muriatick acid; for, by adding it to a solution of the metal in nitrick acid, the muriatick acid is found to have a greater affinity with, or stronger attraction for, the Mercury thus dissolved, than the nitrick acid has; and it therefore combines with the metal, and

-^{} Hydrargyrus nitratus ruber.
+\ Hydrargyrus nitratus ruber. † Hydrargyri nitrico-oxydum.

-[†] Hydrargyri nitrico-oxydum.